-Managers are vital partners in helping employees improve their English skills at work.
-Without the guidance and feedback, it is extremely difficult for coaches to design lessons that will help team members make meaningful and noticeable improvements in their English.
-Whether the entire staff in the Tokyo office is taking English classes or you have identified individuals at the US headquarters who are being held back because of their communication practices, management’s participation is integral to success.
+Managers are vital partners in helping employees improve their English skills at work, but communication barriers could be holding your team back.
+Without the guidance and feedback, it is extremely difficult for coaches to design lessons that will help team members make meaningful and noticeable improvements in their English and communication.
+Whether the entire staff in the Tokyo office is taking English lessons or you have identified individuals at the US headquarters who are being held back because of their communication practices, management’s participation is integral to success.

 Some questions to think about if you are considering if a team member would benefit from language training:

 The list can go on and on, and will be unique to each employee.
 Please provide specific objectives—on their performance appraisals and for their English lessons.
-Remember, we are often not the best judges of what we need to improve.
+Remember, we are often not the best judges of what communication barriers we have and what we need to improve.
 If you can give your staff (and their coaches) a clear roadmap, we can help them reach their destination—to become more competent and confident English speakers.